 Filing a Malpractice Suit

-After consulting with an attorney, a patient’s case will either be accepted or rejected.
-Nearly all malpractice cases are accepted on a contingency basis, which means that the attorney does not get paid unless the case is settled or won in court.
+After consulting with us, your case will either be accepted or rejected.
+Nearly all malpractice cases are accepted on a contingency basis, which means that we do not get paid unless the case is settled or won in court.
 To win a disputed case, the burden of proof falls on the patient, and cases may take years to complete.

 Although these complex cases may not be resolved quickly, it is important to file a case as soon as possible after the incident occurred.
 Each state has a statute of limitations on medical malpractice cases, and if patients hesitate to file, they may lose the right to compensation.